That statement in the title is a quote from someone I had been connected with on LinkedIn when he realised I was working with Trivita.

 Since I’ve been an Independent Trivita Business Owner I’ve occasionally been surprised at the reaction I’ve got from people when they’ve found out.

-They’ve ranged from me being told I’m promoting something illegal, to being called an Avon Lady promoting an unverified product.
+They’ve ranged from me being told I’m promoting something illegal, to the gentleman I referred to earlier who called me an Avon lady.

 At first it came as quite a shock, especially as those reactions came from people on my email list or people with whom I’m connected through one of my social media sites.
 People, in other words, with whom I had some form of connection.